COSC3020/theory-vs-practice-JingtianWang-28/README.md

 5*1.33 = 6.65 s

 3
-(a) Different hardware performance
+(a) Different hardware performance, like 1000 elements run on 100tflops hardware, 10000 elements run on 1flops hardware

-(b) Different data types
+(b) Different data types，like 1000 elements contain numbers, 10000 elements contain strings

-(c) The existence of concurrently running programs occupying system resources and causing performance degradation
+(c) The existence of concurrently running programs occupying system resources and causing performance degradation，When calculating 1000 elements, the system has no other background tasks.
+When calculating 10000 elements, the system has other high-load tasks in the background.